 Fuel Type

-While this may not be a factor for you right away and certainly doesn’t affect your entire family of five, fuel type is a big consideration for many RVers, especially full timers.
+While this may not be a factor for you right away and certainly doesn’t affect your entire family of five, fuel type is a big consideration for many RVers, especially full-timers.
 Class C RVs are built with either a gas or diesel fuel system, and the two fuel types are hotly debated.
 While the interiors and features on these two types of rigs don’t vary much, the fuel efficiency and size of the fuel tank will.

-Diesel Class C’s are usually preferred by full timers because of their long term fuel efficiency and overall lower cost because of this.
+Diesel Class Cs are usually preferred by full-timers because of their long-term fuel efficiency and overall lower cost because of this.
 Diesel rigs are pricier up front more often than not, but because of this they usually have more luxury features.

 Gas rigs are more common, and they’ll do the trick, especially if you don’t plan on using your RV regularly.
 The price point is usually more reasonable, but there’s no way these gas guzzlers will be cheaper in the long term.
-Definitely an important consideration for you to make!
+Definitely, an important consideration for you to make!

 Saving money on gasoline could be a smart decision for a family of five to make, as this will allow for more spending money while you are on vacation.
 However, if you are saving up for the kids to go to college, you may wish to save big on that upfront Class C cost!

-The Ability to Boondock
+The Ability To Boondock

 Boondocking or camping without any hookups such as water, electricity, or sewer, may not be high on too many lists if you’re traveling with kids.
 However, I know many families that prefer boondocking and the beautiful sights seen while camping in more remote places- even during the winter months!

 If you anticipate wanting to take your children camping without hookups or other amenities, you may want to look at Class C RVs built for boondocking.
-These rigs will need to have above average sized water tanks, generator or solar capabilities, and potentially more off-road tires or all wheel drive.
+These rigs will need to have above-average-sized water tanks, generator or solar capabilities, and potentially more off-road tires or all-wheel drive.

 While this may affect your budget greatly, these perks are often a must for the adventurous family.
-Going off the grid with your family is a once in a lifetime experience, and one that your kiddos won’t soon forget!
+Going off the grid with your family is a once-in-a-lifetime experience and one that your kiddos won’t soon forget!

-The Best Class C RVs for a Family of Five
+The Best Class C RVs For A Family Of Five

 Feeling confident about your needs and wants in a Class C RV?
-Did the kids give you their lists of must haves, along with the adults?
+Did the kids give you their lists of must-haves, along with the adults?
 Great!
 Now comes the fun part: learning all about some of the best Class C RVs for your family of five!

 Best Overall: Thor Four Winds

-Four Winds living arrangements range from jack-knife sofas, Murphy bed sofa conversions and theater seating.
-Each layout has a TV and a wireless phone charger with a USB plug at the dinette tabletop for your convenience.
-The whole family can gather around the Dream Dinette, laugh and tell stories about the best part of the day’s adventure.
-Tell stories back and forth until your loved ones fall asleep, which is perfect as the dinette makes into a bed.
+Every Four Winds model has a cab-over bunk sleeping area, and some floor plans come with bunk beds too which are ideal for kiddos.
+As for the living arrangements, options range from jack-knife sofas, and Murphy bed sofa conversions, to elegant theater seating.
+Each layout has a TV and a wireless phone charger with a USB plug at the dinette tabletop for ultimate convenience.
+I particularly like that the whole family can gather around the Dream Dinette, laugh and tell stories about the best part of the day’s adventure!

 All in all, Thor has taken what families want and need out of an RV and boiled it down into an affordable and durable rig for years to come.
 That’s what makes it our best overall pick for families of five!

-Best for Kids: Jayco Seneca
+Best For Kids: Jayco Seneca

-From bunk beds to walk around master suites, Jayco will have a floor plan that suits everyone.
-There’s U-shaped dinettes, L-shaped sectionals that become beds, and more to suit all of the kids; there are so many possible sleeping configurations depending on the floor plan you choose.
-And the interior is nothing to scoff at; stylish and elegant, you will forget that you’re camping!
-Plus most of the Seneca floor plans include an electric fireplace, a wonderful cozy addition to any RV.
+From bunk beds to walk-around master suites, Jayco will have a floor plan that suits everyone.
+There are U-shaped dinettes, L-shaped sectionals that become beds, and more to suit all of the kids; there are so many possible sleeping configurations depending on the floor plan you choose.

-Jayco’s warranty is the best in the RV business.
-The two-year limited warranty is twice as long as the industry standard, keeping you covered for two full camping seasons.
-Add to that the three-year limited structural warranty and you’ve got the most complete coverage, coverage that provides a peace of mind.
-Plus, these rigs are known to last, having been built with more thought and premium products than other RVs!
+Jayco’s warranty is the best in the RV business and one of the star features of Jayco rigs for me.
+The two-year limited warranty is twice as long as the industry standard, keeping me covered for two full camping seasons.
+Add to that the three-year limited structural warranty and you’ve got the most complete coverage that provides peace of mind.

 Most Budget Friendly: Winnebago Spirit